-A British Airways flight was forced to return to the airport from where it took after as 'landing gear fails to retract'.
+British Airways flight from Edinburgh forced to return to airport after 'landing gears failed'

 But the plane had to turn back and British Airways said this was due to a "technical issue".